cunnie/gobonniego/README.md

 [`bufio.Flush()`](https://golang.org/pkg/bufio/#Writer.Flush) to complete
 before recording the duration.

 `gobonniego` creates a 64 kiB chunk of random data which it writes in succession to disk.
 It's random in order to avoid inflating the results for filesystems which enable compression (e.g. ZFS).
+We are aware that we are unfairly handicapping filesystems which enable compression.

 `gobonniego` reads the files concurrently in 64 kiB chunks.
 Every 127 chunks it does a byte comparison against the original random data 64 kiB chunk to make sure there has been no corruption.
 This probably exacts a small penalty in read performance.

 For IOPS measurement, a `gobonniego` thread seeks to a random position in the file and reads 512 bytes.
 This counts as a single operation.
 Every tenth seek